waylang/infrastructure/README.md

 On the _host_ OS, use `./bin/bump-version` with `major`, `minor` or `patch` arguments to bump the given semantic version component.
 This will modify the `version` file in a new commit and add a gpg-signed, annotated tag.
 Neither the commit nor the tag is not automatically pushed.

 It is expected that the repository's CI service will trigger a build in response to pushing the tag and, if the build succeeds, release the new version using the appropriate continuous delivery process.

+## License

+Copyright (C) 2016-2016 Philip H. Smith

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.